Created in cooperation – the employer is responsible

 The pay survey, just like the full equality plan, is to be drawn up in cooperation with employee representatives.
 Ultimately it is still the employer who is responsible for the creation of the equality plan and the pay survey.

 The employer is also responsible for the kind of pay discrimination which has not come to light during the pay survey, but which is discovered later e.g. when dealing with a case of suspected pay discrimination.

 The representatives chosen by the employees must be guaranteed real opportunities to take part in the preparation of the pay survey and affect its contents in all the stages of the process:

 - when discussing how the groups to be compared are defined and what kinds of salary comparisons will be carried out

 - when deciding whether salaries will be presented in the survey as total salaries or according to salary components right from the early stages

 - when finding out and assessing the reasons and justifications for differences in pa

 - when discussing potential corrective measures, and

 - when making assessments on the implementation of the measures.

 The Equality Act does not include regulations on the right of employee representatives who take part in the pay survey to get access to salary data for individual employees.
 Salaries in the public sector are public under section 7 of the Administration Act (1010/1989).
-Therefore salary data for individual employees may also be used when carrying out the pay survey and assessing the reasons for differences in pay, even if this data is not included in the equality plan.
+Therefore salary data for individual employees may also be used when carrying out the pay survey and assessing the reasons for differences in pay, even though this data may not be included in the equality plan.
 In the private sector the collective agreements may contain regulations on shop stewards' rights to access salary data.